Designing Decision Support Systems Using Counterfactual Prediction Sets: Introduction

-\xhdr{Our contributions} We start by formally characterizing experts'{} predictions over prediction sets constructed using a conformal predictor using a structural causal model (SCM)~\cite{pearl2009causal}.
-Building upon this characterization, we identify the following natural counterfactual monotonicity assumption on the experts'{} predictions.
+We start by formally characterizing experts'{} predictions over prediction sets constructed using a conformal predictor using a structural causal model (SCM)~\citep{pearl2009causal}.
+Building upon this characterization, we identify the following natural counterfactual monotonicity assumption on the experts'{} predictions, which may be of independent interest.
 If an expert succeeds (fails) at predicting the ground truth label from a prediction set and the set contains the ground truth label, the expert would have also succeeded (failed) had the prediction set been smaller (larger) but had still contained the ground truth label.
 Then, we use this counterfactual monotonicity assumption and the nested structure of the prediction sets provided by conformal prediction to design very efficient bandit algorithms to find the optimal conformal predictor.
-Here, we formally show that, in our setting, a variant of the successive elimination algorithm~\cite{slivkins2019introduction}, which we refer to as counterfactual successive elimination, achieves an exponential improvement in regret in comparison with vanilla successive elimination.
+In particular, we formally show that, in our setting, a variant of the successive elimination algorithm~\citep{slivkins2019introduction}, which we refer to as counterfactual successive elimination, achieves an exponential improvement in regret in comparison with vanilla successive elimination.